Space cooperation [fr]

-India and France share a rich and longstanding space collaboration, which dates back to the 1960s.
-India purchased licenses for the Centaure and Bélier launch complexes as well as French technical assistance for building the Sriharikota launch pad.
+France and India are united by a longstanding and unparalleled partnership for peaceful uses of outer space.
+Space cooperation and collaboration have profoundly marked the relationship between the two countries, which have emerged as major space nations.
+Space cooperation between France and India began in the 1960s when India purchased licenses for the Centaure and Bélier launch complexes as well as French technical assistance for building the Sriharikota launch pad.
 The first cooperation agreement was signed in 1977.
-A strategic partnership in space (among other issues) was agreed upon in 1998.
-In 2008, an Indo-French framework was signed in the exploration and the peaceful use of space in order to set up joint research programmes, instruments and satellites.
-Since the 1990s, CNES and ISRO have been collaborating together, a joint initiative that has resulted in the launch of Megha-Tropiques in 2011.
-Megha-Tropiques, the first Indo-French climate satellite, was launched on 12 October 2011 from the Satish Dhawan Space Centre, Sriharikota.
-A second satellite, SARAL, was launched on 25 February 2013.
+A strategic partnership in space, among others, was agreed on in 1998.
+In 2008, an Indo-French MoU was signed for exploration and the peaceful use of space in order to set up joint research programmes, instruments and satellites.
+Since the 1990s, CNES, the French space agency, and ISRO have been collaborating closely, which resulted in the Megha-Tropiques joint initiative.
+The first Indo-French satellite for climate studies, Megha-Tropiques was launched on 12th October 2011 from the Satish Dhawan Space Centre, Sriharikota.
+A second satellite for oceanographic studies, SARAL, was launched on 25th February 2013.